 Generally, agriculture is only impacted by noise when constantly high noise levels or sudden loud noise leads to a decrease in animal production through increased livestock stress.
-Noise levels are predicted to generally reduce as a result of the project compared to existing levels (EMM, 2018), with the exception of two properties to the south of the REA extension, neither of which are engaged in agricultural production.
+Noise levels are predicted to generally reduce as a result of the project compared to existing levels (EMM, 2020).
 The predicted noise reductions are due to a number of proposed mitigation measures regarding pit top operations and the REA.